perkzen/e2ee-chat-frontend/README.md

 This is a  web chat application.
-Where you can send private messages to online users.
+Where you can send encrypted messages to online users.

 ## Getting Started